 NOTE: Part, if not all, of the approach and climbing is on private property.
 Needless to say, treat the land gently, climb quietly, and climb carefully.

 You can view the slab from a large, sandy pull-out which is 0.9 miles south on Rt 113 (and about 0.1 - 0.2 Mi south of a brown cottage on the pond).

-Park on Rt 16, a few miles south of Conway Village and the "Kanc", and 1.0 mile south of where Rt 113 branches left (south).
-On the right (north) is a pull-out.
-Park near the "Conway end" of this and, starting at a 3ft high boulder, go straight into the woods (up steeply at first).
-In 5-8 min you'll intersect a "woods road", turn right and follow this to a large boulder on the left with cairn(s) marking the hiker's path.
+On Rt 16, a few miles south of Conway Village and the "Kanc", and 1.0 mile south of where Rt 113 branches left (south) is a pull-out on the right (north).
+Park near the "Conway end" of this and, starting at a 3ft high boulder, go straight into the woods (up steeply at first) to an open area that's been logged, then angle slightly right through the mostly open woods.
+About 5-8 min from the car you'll intersect a "woods road", turn right and follow this to a large boulder on the left with cairn(s) marking the very obvious hiker's path.
 Follow this through a swampy area and gain the dry land beyond.
 Now, 3 choices:

-1) Diagonal off right and though the huge boulders, then up to the right side of the cliff and the scramble ledge to the ledge where most climbs start.
+1) Diagonal off right and though the HUGE boulders, then up to the right side of the cliff and the scramble ledge where most climbs start.

 3) Continue on the hiker's path to the summit.
 Enjoy the view and sign the register.
 Find the fixed, double-bolt anchor at the top of "Reeling in the Fears" and rap with 2 ropes.
 (Don't believe the " 105 ft" indicated by some guidebook(s) !)
 This approach is, of course, much easier if, at one time, you've climbed the route from below and know where the anchors are in relationship to the summit!

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Albany Slabs:

 Featured Route For Albany Slabs